aesara-devs/aesara/doc/introduction.rst

 mathematical operations.
 This combination of CAS with optimizing compilation is particularly useful for tasks in which complicated mathematical expressions are evaluated repeatedly and evaluation speed is critical.
-For situations where many different expressions are each evaluated once Aesara can minimize the amount of compilation/analysis overhead, but still provide symbolic features such as automatic differentiation.
+For situations where many different expressions are each evaluated once, Aesara can minimize the amount of compilation/analysis overhead, but still provide symbolic features such as automatic differentiation.